orsonteodoro/oiledmachine-overlay/SECURITY.md

 The current security posture of this overlay is neutral-defensive.

-- Default secure upstream settings (neutral posture)
+- Default well tested and secure upstream settings (neutral posture)
 - Proactive vulnerability discovery and remediation (defensive posture)

 ## Definitions